VV1111/MedContour/README.md

 ### Structure:
-├──  **`medicalcontour/`**: This is the main directory containing the Python modules that implement the core functionality of the image segmentation package.
+├──  **`medicalcontour/`**: This is the main directory containing the Python modules that implement the core functionality of the medical contour extraction package.

 │ ├── **`__init__.py`**: Makes `medicalcontour` a Python package.

-│ ├── **`main.py`**: Contains the main logic for running the segmentation tasks.
+│ ├── **`main.py`**: Contains the main logic for running the  medical contour extraction tasks.

 │ ├── **`utils.py`**: Contains utility functions to handle image processing and other helper methods.

-│ ├── **`TestImageSegmentationApp.py`**: Contains the PyQt5 code for the graphical user interface (GUI) for testing image segmentation.
+│ ├── **`Testcomponent.py`**: Contains the PyQt5 code for the graphical user interface (GUI) for testing image  medical contour extraction.

-├──  **`example/`**: This folder contains example files used for testing or demonstrating the segmentation package.
+├──  **`example/`**: This folder contains example files used for testing or demonstrating the s medical contour extraction package.
 For example, it includes sample medical images.

 ├──  **`docs/`**: